edgedb/edgedb/docs/stdlib/datetime.rst

 .. eql:type:: cal::local_datetime

-    Represents a date and time without a given timezone.
+    A type for representing a date and time without a timezone.

-    :eql:op:`Casting <cast>` is a simple way to obtain a value through an
+    :eql:op:`Casting <cast>` is a simple way to obtain a :eql:type:`cal::local_datetime` value through an expression:
-    expression:

     .. code-block:: edgeql